theprimegamer/ws-demo/README.md

 ## Configuration

-Create /deploy/terraform/credentials file with your AWS creds Create /src/server/.env file with
+Create /terraform/credentials file with your AWS creds as the [default] profile

+Create /.env file with properties specified below

 | Variable name         | Purpose                                 |
 | --------------------- | --------------------------------------- |